docsifyjs/awesome-docsify/README.md

 - :hatching_chick:[docsify-Preview](https://marketplace.visualstudio.com/items?itemName=dzylikecode.docsify-preview):penguin: - A VSCode extension for previewing docsify markdown files in VSCode.
 Supports auto-refresh, sync scroll, open the Markdown from the preview, open the preview in the default browser.:mushroom:
 - [create-docsify-plugin](https://github.com/corentinleberre/create-docsify-plugin) - A ready-to-use template to create your own Docsify plugin from scratch.
 - [try-docsify](https://github.com/alertbox/devcontainers-try-docsify) - A ready to go [docsify-template](https://github.com/docsifyjs/docsify-template) repo powered by [Dev Containers](https://containers.dev) that requires no build steps.
-- [create-docsify-plugin](https://github.com/corentinleberre/create-docsify-plugin) - A ready-to-use template to create your own Docsify plugin from scratch.

 ## Plugins